Woman killed, 5 others injured including children in Burke County crash

 Alcohol is suspected as a contributing circumstance in this crash.
 The passenger in the Ford pickup received minor injuries and was not transported to the hospital.

 The driver of the Chevrolet has been identified as Amanda Palumbo, 30, of Winston-Salem.
 She, an adult passenger, and four children were transported to Carolinas HealthCare System Blue Ridge in Valdese with minor injuries.
 The 2-year-old was transported to Levine Children’s Hospital in Charlotte with serious injuries.
-She was not properly restrained in a car seat.
+She was not properly restrained in a car seat, troopers said.

 I-40 East was closed in that area for several hours during the investigation.